saberland/saber/website/pages/docs/permalinks.md

 The simplest way to change a permalink is using the page attribute `permalink`.

-For example, you might have a Makrkdown page on your site located at `./pages/sub_folder/hello.md` and you want the output url to be `/about` In the front matter of the page you would set:
+For example, you might have a Markdown page on your site located at `./pages/sub_folder/hello.md` and you want the output url to be `/about` In the front matter of the page you would set:

 ```markdown
 ---